August 1, 2019

 Initiative Includes 22 Exhibitions Beginning Fall 2019

-BALTIMORE, MD (UPDATED February 10, 2020)—In August 2019, the Baltimore Museum of Art (BMA) announced its 2020 Vision, a year of exhibitions and programs dedicated to the presentation of the achievements of female-identifying artists.
+BALTIMORE, MD (UPDATED February 10, 2020)—In August 2019, the Baltimore Museum of Art (BMA) announced its 2020 Vision, a year of exhibitions and programs dedicated to the presentation of the achievements of women artists.
 The initiative, which formally launched in fall 2019, encompasses 16 solo exhibitions and seven thematic shows.
 Highlights include a large-scale transformative commission by Mickalene Thomas, a major monographic survey of Joan Mitchell’s career, an exploration of Candice Breitz’s recent video works, and the reinstallation of several of the museum’s galleries to emphasize the depth and diversity of women’s artistry through time.
 These presentations will be supported by a wide range of public and scholarly programs that will foster dialogue on women’s contributions to art history and the development of many of the artistic institutions that we know today.
-The museum has also committed to exclusively purchasing works by female-identifying artists during 2020 and will explore objects across genre, style, and medium in every collecting area.
+The museum has also committed to exclusively purchasing works by women artists during 2020 and will explore objects across genre, style, and medium in every collecting area.
 The BMA has committed a budget of more than $2.5 million toward this acquisition effort.

 The 2020 Vision is part of the BMA’s ongoing implementation of its broader vision to address race and gender diversity gaps within the museum field, and to represent more fully and deeply the spectrum of individuals that have shaped the trajectory of art.
 It coincides with the 100th anniversary of the passing of the 19th Amendment, ratified on August 18, 1920, which guaranteed most women in the U.S. the right to vote.
 The initiative also builds on the museum’s efforts over the last several years to expand its presentations of female-identifying artists and artists of color to more accurately reflect the community in which it lives.
 The acquisition strategy serves to further acknowledge that women have yet to attain equal representation at major museums and is a step toward rebalancing the scales within the BMA’s collection to better reflect women’s contributions to art history and contemporary practice.